 - 1 tablespoon avocado oil or sunflower oil (for pan frying)

 - ½ red onion, thinly sliced

 - 1 medium cucumber, thinly sliced lengthwise into ribbons

 - 1 cup fresh greens

-- Your favorite condiments, such as Sun Harvest Organic Ketchup*, Sun Harvest Organic Mustard*, and/or mayonnaise
+- Your favorite condiments, such ketchup, mustard, and/or mayonnaise

-- Place the baked or canned salmon into a large mixing bowl.
-Add the cooked super grains, tomato paste, lemon zest, lemon juice, garlic powder, and season with salt and freshly ground black pepper.
+Place the baked or canned salmon into a large mixing bowl.
+Add the cooked super grains (or breadcrumbs), tomato paste, lemon zest, lemon juice, garlic powder, and season with salt and freshly ground black pepper.
 Mix until well combined.
 Add the eggs and fold in the herbs until well distributed.

-- Form the salmon mixture into 5 patties about 1-inch thick.
+Form the salmon mixture into 5 patties about 1-inch thick.
+(Patties can be formed in advance and will keep well for up to 2 days in the refrigerator or up to 1 month in the freezer).
 Heat a large skillet over medium-high heat.
-Add the oil to the skillet and cook for 3 to 4 minutes per side, until golden brown on the edges.
+Add the oil to the skillet and cook each patty for 2 to 3 minutes per side, until golden brown on the edges.

 To serve, toast the burger buns and spread the bottom bun with mayonnaise or preferred condiments, place salmon patties on the bottom buns, and pile high with tomato, red onion, cucumber, and greens.
 Top with other desired condiments such as ketchup and mustard.
 Close with top bun and serve.